 - 5. In case any of the previous commands should fail (which is rather likely), repeat it with an additional --force option.
 Don't use --force in the first place, alway try first without it! - 6.
-Repeat the same with all resources which were formerly present at your-damaged-host. - 7.
-Finally, say marsadm --host=your-damaged-host leave-cluster (optionally augmented with --force).
+Repeat the same with all resources which were formerly present at your-damaged-host.

-14In general, such a "good" behaviour cannot be guaranteed for all secondaries.
+17In general, such a "good" behaviour cannot be guaranteed for all secondaries.
 Race conditions in complex networks may asynchronously transfer "wrong" logfile data to a secondary much earlier than conflicting "good" logfile data which will be marked "good" only in the future.
 It is impossible to predict this in advance.